LattePandaTeam/Docs/content/alpha_edition/os.md

 ## Android (Phoenix OS)

 The LattePanda Alpha is also capable of using x86 versions of Android.
 One such version, is Phoenix OS.
-This version provides a windows desktop like GUI for an android system while also allowing access to the Google Play store.
+This version provides a desktop like Windows for an android system while also allowing access to the Google Play store.

 ### Bootable Drive